 Without the full range of parameters, it’s hard to know whether one interface’s THD+N measures are actually better or worse than another’s.

-Acceptable range of THD+N in audio interfaces
+The acceptable range of THD+N in audio interfaces

 Before looking at an answer to this question, there are three points worth noting about harmonic distortion and THD+N measurements in audio devices: